BitcoinDevShop/hidden-lightning-network/README.md

 - [x] Detect difference (programatically) between when we use a real channel and not

 MAYBE
-- [ ] Iterate over multiple UTXOs and try them out with above
+- [ ] Iterate over a list of UTXOs and see if any are a private channel
-- [ ] GOAL: Find invisible channels!

 # ldk-sample
 Sample node implementation using LDK.